maid/maid/README.md

 ## Installation

 Maid supports OS X and Ubuntu.
-Other Linux distributions may work, but are not officially supported.
+Other Unix-like operating systems may work, but are not officially supported.
 (Contributions are welcome, however.)

 ### OS X